wormhole-foundation/docs.wormhole.com/docs/blockchain-environments/evm/README.md

 |Level|Value|
 |-----|-----|
 |Instant|200|
-If a value is passed that is _not_ in the set above it's assumed to mean number of blocks
+If a value is passed that is _not_ in the set above it's assumed to mean finalized

 For more information see [https://docs.bnbchain.org/docs/learn/consensus](https://docs.bnbchain.org/docs/learn/consensus)